-- Dance is valued and promoted through direct teaching and purposeful learning opportunities across PE lessons and within the provision. - During the Summer Term, a dance teacher from a local dance school teaches Reception a dance routine which the children perform to their parents.
-She teaches dance knowledge and skills. - We recognise the direct link between Dance and Physical Education and use the discreet sessions to practice balance and coordination through core work, building strength, crossing the midline and symmetrical movements. - Children have access to a stage, instruments, costumes and props where they are encouraged to be inventive, imaginative and perform themselves and appreciate others' performances. - In the provision adults promote children's creativity and imagination by valuing their ideas and encouraging freedom of expression.
+- Dance is valued and promoted through direct teaching and purposeful learning opportunities within the provision. - A weekly dance session is delivered focusing on dance knowledge and skills.
+We recognise the direct link between Dance and Physical Development and use the discreet sessions to practice balance and coordination through core work, building strength, crossing the midline and symmetrical movements. - The children have a term of weekly dance lessons by a professional dance teacher who teaches a full routine and then the children perform it to their parents at the end of the term. - We use our annual themes and the relationship between Dance and Music as a stimulus to plan opportunities for children to experiment with and create their own dance movements.
+Children also have access to a stage, instruments, recorded music, costumes and props where they are encouraged to be inventive, imaginative and perform themselves and appreciate others' performances. - In the provision adults promote children's creativity and imagination by valuing their ideas and encouraging freedom of expression.
 They support and facilitate opportunities for children to rehearse, refine and develop their dance skills.